 One of the best skills you can ever develop as a human being is the fine art of acting vs reacting.

-This is one of those things you learn more and more as you get older.
-That is if you’re willing to listen to life’s lessons sent your way.
+This is one of those things you learn more and more as you mature.
+If you’re willing to listen to life’s lessons sent your way.
 A professor in college used to urge us to act instead of reacting.

 Years later, I think I finally get it, and it’s a lesson well worth grasping.